SirEvelyn0116/shehirian-site/README.md

 # Shehirian Website

-This repository contains the static website for Shehirian, restructured and styled to resemble sunnylandmills.com.
+This repository contains the static website for Shehirian, restructured and re-styled.

 ## Structure